websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/developing-a-custom-form-field-for-liferay-7-2.md

       {/deltemplate}
       ```

+1. A minor adjustment to the `DDMFormFieldType` is needed: the identifier for the field (the `name`) cannot have a hyphen (`-`) in it because oit is referenced as a String literal in the Soy template.
+Open the `C2P9DDMFormFieldType` class and remove the hyphen from

+   - the component property `ddm.form.field.type.name`
+   - the String returned by `getName`

+   The value in both locations is now `c2p9slider`.

 1. Once the project's frontend is replaced, deploy it to a running Liferay 7.2.

    - To start a Liferay 7.2 Docker container run